The Challenge To Achievement At Pace (CAP) Program

 Advisement and Guidance

-You will be assigned a CAP Academic Adviser once you attend orientation.
-This adviser will follow your academic progress and personal growth throughout your first year of college and be available to you as an academic mentor.
+Students will be assigned a CAP Academic Advisor once they attend orientation.
+This advisor will follow their academic progress and personal growth throughout the first year of college and be available as an academic mentor.

-You will also be assigned a CAP Peer Leader, a Pace University student who completed his or her freshman year in the CAP Program and who will act as a peer mentor throughout your first year at Pace.
+Students will also be assigned a CAP Peer Leader, a Pace University student who completed his or her freshman year in the CAP Program and who will act as a peer mentor throughout the first year at Pace.

-The University 101 course is designed to help you develop the best strategies for success throughout your college career.
-You will improve your skills in time management, test taking, note taking, and other study methods effective in college courses.
-You will also be oriented to the University Community and learn about available services and opportunities through presentations and class discussion.
+The University 101 course is designed to help students develop the best strategies for success throughout their college careers.
+Students will improve skills in time management, test taking, note taking, and other study methods effective in college courses.
+Students will also be oriented to the University Community and learn about available services and opportunities through presentations and class discussion.